-Victoria’s coasts and oceans are a crucial component of our natural world.
+Victoria’s coasts and oceans are important in our natural world.
 The marine ecosystem is closely linked to our land and the people that use these environments.

-To make better decisions about how to manage our marine and coastal environments, it’s important that we have knowledge on how they operate and respond to changing conditions.
+To make better decisions about how to manage our marine and coastal environments, we need knowledge on how they operate and respond to changes.

-The Marine and Coastal Knowledge Framework (MACKF) has been developed to inform better choices when protecting our marine and coastal ecosystems.
-It includes standards for data collection, management, and analysis to feed back into our conservation decision making.
+The Marine and Coastal Knowledge Framework (MACKF) includes standards for data collection, management, and analysis to inform decision making.

-- Drivers: the legal and policy setting which is guided by internationally recognised scientific and management principles.
+- Drivers: the legal and policy setting which is guided by international scientific and management principles.